Thousands of women join Indian farmers' protests against new laws

 Women farmers have as much at stake as men from the new laws, Ms Kuruganti added.

-"Markets that are distant as well as exploitative make single women farmers more vulnerable, and in any case a patriarchal society has discriminated and made them vulnerable."
+"Markets that are distant as well as exploitative make single women farmers more vulnerable," she said.